mantidproject/mantid/docs/source/workbench/whatisnewinworkbench.rst

       applications, elements of the GUI similar to the :ref:`WorkbenchWorkspaceToolbox` and :ref:`WorkbenchAlgorithmToolbox` are
       usually on the left-hand side of the window.
+    * **Workspace calculator** plugin has been added to the workbench, it allows to perform binary operations on chosen workspaces with an option of simultaneous scaling.